Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 1. Calculate deltaTime
 2. Refresh Keyboard and Mouse events
 3. virtual Update()
+4. Check Collisions
-4. Clear Window to default color
+5. Clear Window to default color
-5. Render (with MSAA and PostProcessEffect, if they are enabled)
+6. Render (with MSAA and PostProcessEffect, if they are enabled)
-6. LateRender (without any effect)
+7. LateRender (without any effect)
-7. Update Window
+8. Update Window

 ### Header:
 ```cpp